-Figure 10: Region-wide, maple is the most apundant genus by number of trees in municipal plantings (A), as well as by proportion of canopy (B).
-Downers Grove has similar species composition to the region as a whole, except that it contains fewer maple and ash and more oaks (C and D).
+Figure 10: Region-wide, maple is the most abundant genus by number of trees in municipal plantings (A), as well as by proportion of canopy (B).
+La Grange Park has more maples and ashes than the rest of the region (C and D).

 Inventories allow us to look at diversity in two ways, by the abundance of individual trees, and the proportion of the entire canopy that these trees make up.
 To determine the second figure, we can use the diameter of the trees as a correlate for canopy abundance, as those values are closely related.
 Both of these measures are important.
 Number of individual stems is useful when calculating the number of trees that might be affected by a given pest or disease.
 The abundance of canopy will show how the entire forest might change.
 That is, losing ten, small apple trees would have a much smaller impact on the ecosystem services that a forest offers than losing ten, mature oaks.
-Figure 10 shows the most abundant genera in Downers Grove and across 55 other municipalities.
+Figure 10 shows the most abundant genera in La Grange Park and across 55 other municipalities.